ef1j/Art1/README.md

 5. Or, generate images of the output: `python3 ibm1408fort.py output.txt`.
 6. Rock computer art like it's 1969.

-Known issues:
+Some issues:

 The legacy `art1.f` program does not initialize the AR1 and AR2 arrays.
-This can lead to unprintable characters in the arrays and misprints when the commands in the initializing card skip columns.
+This can lead to unprintable characters in the arrays and misprints when the commands in the initializing card skip columns (on a modern computer, at least.)
 A modified version of the Art1 program `art21.f` includes code to initialize each array to space characters.

 ## ACKNOWLEDGMENTS